proxmox/proxmox-backup/docs/user-management.rst

 By default, new users and API tokens do not have any permissions.
 Instead you need to specify what is allowed and what is not.

-Proxmox Backup Server uses a role and path based permission management system.
+Proxmox Backup Server uses a role- and path-based permission management system.
 An entry in the permissions table allows a user, group or token to take on a specific role when accessing an 'object' or 'path'.
 This means that such an access rule can be represented as a triple of '(path, user, role)', '(path,